hoodoer/JS-Tap/README.md

 3. **Sidecar for OS access:** When installed, the Sidecar binary gives the BEX Beacon access to the underlying operating system.
 Commands are sent from the JS-Tap portal, relayed through the beacon's encrypted channel to the native binary, and results are sent back.
 This turns a browser extension into a foothold for file system access and command execution.

 4. **Browser Proxy for live browsing:** The operator configures their browser to use the JS-Tap proxy and all HTTP/HTTPS traffic is routed through the victim's browser in real time.
 The proxy performs MITM TLS termination (with an auto-generated CA) so the operator can browse HTTPS sites.
-With per-domain credential spoofing enabled, the victim's cookies and auth headers are injected into requests, giving the operator an authenticated session from the victim's IP address.
+The proxy is a "dumb pipe" — it forwards exactly what the operator's browser sends.
+For authenticated browsing, combine with a Session Ticket: the JS-Tap Conductor injects the victim's cookies, headers, and User-Agent into the operator's browser, the MITM proxy forwards those to the beacon, and the beacon fetches from the victim's network.
+This gives the operator an authenticated session from the victim's IP address.
+BEX, Atom, and V8 Beacons all support proxy mode.

 5. **Atom Beacon for Electron apps:** The `atomize.py` patcher modifies an Electron app's ASAR archive to inject the Atom Beacon agent.
 On launch, the agent registers with the JS-Tap server, begins encrypted C2 communication, and automatically injects renderer payloads into every BrowserWindow the app creates.
 The main process agent provides native OS access (file system, command execution) while the renderer payloads collect DOM-level data (keystrokes, inputs, forms, cookies, storage, network calls).
 Because it runs inside the Electron main process with full Node.js access, it doesn't need a separate sidecar binary — file browsing, file reading, and shell commands are built in.

 6. **V8 Beacon for CLI tools:** The V8 Beacon targets Node.js and Bun-based CLI applications.
 Set an environment variable (`NODE_OPTIONS` or `BUN_OPTIONS`) and the beacon loads before the app's own code — no patching or modification of the target app is required.
 It monkey-patches `http.request`, `https.request`, `fetch`, and `http2.connect` to intercept all network traffic, hooks `process.stdin` for keystroke capture, and provides file browsing and shell execution via the C2 channel.
 CLI tools that spawn child processes (e.g. Gemini CLI spawns itself as a child for the interactive session) are handled automatically — the child inherits the parent's session keys and shares the same logical client in the portal.
 Cross-runtime subprocess filtering prevents Bun apps' Node.js utility subprocesses from registering as separate clients.

+7. **Plugins for app-specific attacks:** Atom Beacon and V8 Beacon clients support runtime-loadable plugins.
+Plugins are JavaScript modules loaded from the JS-Tap portal that extend the beacon's capabilities for specific target applications (e.g. the Mattermost plugin).
+Plugins have access to the beacon's Node.js APIs (fs, http, crypto, child_process), Electron APIs (for Atom Beacons), and a data exfiltration channel back to the server.
+Each plugin includes a manifest (`manifest.json`) declaring its target apps, capabilities, and operator-configurable settings, plus an optional UI panel (`ui.html`) displayed in the portal.

 ## Data Collected